-Reading Assignments and Journal Entries and Quizzes: Students will be required to read assigned chapters and write a summary (one-page minimum, double spaced maximum font 12pt, standard MSWord margins) of the chapter in their online Journal on D2L by the dates listed on the syllabus.
+Reading Assignments, Journal Entries and Reading Comprehension Quizzes: Students will be required to read assigned chapters and write a summary (one-page minimum, double spaced maximum font 12pt, standard MSWord margins) of the chapter in their online Journal on D2L by the dates listed on the syllabus.
+The summary should cover all major concepts in the chapter and demonstrate an understanding of the key concepts.
 Do not copy the chapter summaries at the end of each chapter, another student's notes or my lecture notes posted on D2L.
 Journal post will be evaluated by Turnitin.
 Students who copy and paste will receive a grade of zero (0) for the journal entry.
 Each summary is worth a maximum of 5 points.
 Make note of any material you have questions about and include them at the end of the summary.
 When I grade your post, I will answer your questions in the comment section for that post.
+Reading comprehension quizzes (located under Quizzes in D2L), cover the concepts presented in each chapter.
+These quizzes count as a homework grade and must be completed by the due date for that module's homework.